gregoryross/deep_marginal_likelihoods/README.md

 ```
 import norm_inv_gamma as nig
 ```
-First, we need tp specify the parameters of the prior.
+First, we need to specify the parameters of the prior.
 In this demonstration, we want our model to have 2 regression parameters: one intercept and one gradient.
 We need to set the prior covariance matrix between these 2 parameters as well as the mean of the prior:
 ```python